 Located on Hamilton Island, the airport is serviced by Virgin Australia, Jetstar and Qantas Link with daily flights from Cairns, Brisbane, Sydney, Melbourne and connection points beyond.
 Cruise Whitsundays operates ferries from Hamilton Island to transfer passengers to Airlie Beach on the Whitsunday Coast and other island resorts.

 Whitsunday Coast Airport, Proserpine (PPP)

 Whitsunday Coast Airport is located in Proserpine, approximately 25 minutes to Airlie Beach.
-The airport is serviced by Virgin Blue and Jetstar offering daily flights from Brisbane and connecting flights from other cities.
+The airport is serviced by Virgin Australia and Jetstar offering daily flights from Brisbane and connecting flights from other cities.
 Buses and taxis meet every flight to transfer guests to Airlie Beach, or to ferries to the island resorts.
 Car and limousine hire is also available at the airport.